Welcome to Child Nutrition!

 Meals, foods and beverages sold or served at schools meet state and federal requirements which are based on the USDA Dietary Guidelines.
 We provide students with access to a variety of affordable and appealing foods that meet the health and nutrition needs of students.

-NEW!
-Now you can apply for free or reduced school meals online!
+LOOK-> You can apply for free or reduced school meals online!
 The process is quick easy and FREE, and in a few short steps you’ll be done!

 If a student was on the meal program at the end of the last school year, the benefit will carry over for the first 30 Days of school.
 A new application must be submitted to continue benefits for each school year.